g8tr1522/LuaArrayMethods/README.md

 - A "vanilla lua array" (or VLA) is just a contiguous table of other objects.
 	- All elements should be indexed numerically.
 	- Eg, the array made by `arr = {10,20,30,'a','b','c'}`
+	- this is formally known as a "sequence" in lua.
+I will need to update the documentation to reflect this.
 - A "lamarray" is an object declared from `lam.new(...)`
 - An "array" means either a VLA or a lamarray
 - You should try to keep arrays 'contiguous', ie, without `nil` elements.